-- digestive and - respiratory systems, - the kidneys - Kidney injury is common following exposure to - high concentrations of mercury.
-Effects range from - \checkmark increased protein in the urine to kidney failure. - Exposure to high concentrations of mercury has also - ✓ caused increased blood pressure and heart rate.
+- digestive and - · respiratory systems, - the kidneys - ☐ Kidney injury is common following exposure to - high concentrations of mercury.
+Effects range from - ✓ increased protein in the urine to kidney failure. - ☐ Exposure to high concentrations of mercury has also - ✓ caused increased blood pressure and heart rate.

-- Effect when come in contact with skin:

-- Elemental mercury is not known to directly irritate the skin.

-- However, an allergic skin reaction may develop following contact with mercury.

-- Elemental mercury liquid and vapor can be absorbed through the skin and may contribute to the overall absorption and toxicity
+- Effect when come in contact with skin: - \ Elemental mercury is not known to directly irritate the skin. - However, an allergic skin reaction may develop following contact with mercury. - Elemental mercury liquid and vapor can be absorbed - through the skin and may contribute to the overall absorption and toxicity

-28/4/2025

-Pregnancy - the risky group

-20

-□ Pregnancy - the risky group

-first term pregnancies in the mercury exposed group

-- Spontaneous abortion Stillbirth - Congenital malformations (spina bifida and intra-atrial defect

-Diagnosing mercury poisoning

-- Physical exam and

-- blood and

-- urine test

-- it is more reliable in methyl mercury (high concentrations in RBCs) - A 24-hour urine specimen is a good indicator for inorganic mercury poisoning - Hair mercury level has no role in acute Hg toxicity
+- ☐ Pregnancy the risky group first term pregnancies in the mercury exposed group - Spontaneous abortion Stillbirth - Congenital malformations (spina bifida and intra-atrial defect - ☐ Diagnosing mercury poisoning - Physical exam and - blood and - urine test - Blood mercury is only useful within 3 days of exposure and - tit is more reliable in methyl mercury (high concentrations in RBCs) - A 24-hour urine specimen is a good indicator for inorganic mercury poisoning - \Hair mercury level has no role in acute Hg toxicity